hadronomy/brain/01 Diaries/Expose wsl to the network.md

 ---
-id: Expose wsl to the network
+id: Expose wsl to the networrk
 aliases: []
 tags:
   - wsl